aces/Loris-MRI/docs/04-Scripts.md

     wish to just re-run the tarchiveLoader script.

-> When the need arises to re-load imaging data in LORIS, it is generally not sufficient to just re-run the MINC/NIFTII loading step (`tarchiveLoader` or
+> When the need arises to re-load imaging data in LORIS, it is generally not sufficient to just re-run the MINC/NIfTI loading step (`tarchiveLoader` or
     `batch_uploads_tarchive`).
 The pipeline steps must be re-run starting with dicomTar.pl (see section 5.4 of
    [Pipeline triggering options](05-PipelineOptions.md)).

-In general, to re-load an imaging dataset through the pipeline from start (from dicomTar.pl) -- Ensure entries from the previous attempt to load the dataset have been removed from the following database tables:
+In general, to re-load an imaging dataset through the pipeline from start (from `dicomTar.pl`) -- Ensure entries from the previous attempt to load the dataset have been removed from the following database tables:

 - `parameter_file`